The Initial Value Problem for Harmonic maps of Cohomogeneity One manifolds: Abstract

 \section{Abstract}

 We set up and solve the initial value problem for equivariant harmonic maps of cohomogeneity one manifolds, i.e. we show the local existence of a harmonic map in the neighborhood of a singular orbit.
-Furthermore, we present some theory of regular-singular systems of first order.